rileym/bootstrap/README.md

 ### 2. Computing a Confidence Interval — Bootstrap

 With the above MLE procedure in hand we are able to produce point estimates of `mu`, `sigma`, and `C_pl` from our right-censored process output data.
-How then do we to produce confidence intervals for our point estimates?
-The answer: with the parametric bootstrap.
+How then do we to produce confidence intervals for our point estimates? – the parametric bootstrap.
 Here is the basic method:

 * Using the MLE estimates of `mu` and `sigma^2` produced in the previous step, we take a normal distribution with those parameters as a stand-in for the “true” (and unknown) underlying process output distribution.
 * From this distribution we draw and right-censor `N` (some large number) *bootstrapped* sample sets of right censored data.
 For each of these generated sample sets, we can again estimate a `mu`, a `sigma`, and a `C_pl` using our MLE procedure.

 * Then, by examining the spread of those `N` *bootstrapped* estimates we can gain both a qualitative and quantitative sense of our estimating procedure’s sensitivity to the idiosyncrasies of the sample sets to which it is applied.

- * For a qualitative sense of the spread we visualize the spread with a histogram.
+ * For a qualitative sense of the sampling distribution, we visualize the spread with a histogram.

  * For a quantitative measure of the accuracy of  we compute a confidence interval of say, 95%, (computed for `mu`, `sigma`, or `C_pl`, but here let’s focus on `C_pl`) from the `N` bootstrapped estimates.
 The interval is centered at the *original* MLE point estimate for `C_pl` with upper and lower bounds at a distance `l_95` from this center, where `l_95` is the 95th percentile absolute deviation of the *bootstrapped* estimates of `C_pl` from the *original* estimate of `C_pl`.

 ______________________________________________________________________

-Below is an example histogram of bootstrapped `C_pl` estimates.
+Below is an example histogram (estimated sampling distribution) of bootstrapped `C_pl` estimates.
 I must have produced this before I lost access to the Stanford network.

 ![atl text](https://github.com/rileym/bootstrap/blob/master/bootstrappedCPlestimates.jpg)